 San Carlos Street between Ocean and Seventh avenues (Paseo Courtyard)

 “Organic, local and seasonal” are not just buzzwords at Basil.
-This cozy restaurant in the Paseo Courtyard is the first and only one in the area to earn three stars from the national Green Restaurant Association.
-General manager/owner Denis Boaro and chef/owner Soerke Peters turn out intensely flavorful dishes—like black squid ink linguine with sea urchin sauce and Monterey abalone in vermouth butter sauce—and provide a full bar with a great selection of California wines.
+This cozy restaurant in the Paseo Courtyard was awarded three stars from the national Green Restaurant Association.
+General manager/owner Denis Boaro and chef/owner Soerke Peters turn out intensely flavorful dishes and provide a full bar with a great selection of California wines.
 Many vegan entrées available.
 Heated, dog-friendly outdoor seating.
 Open daily for lunch and dinner from 11:30am, Su brunch 11am–3pm.

 California Market at Pacific’s Edge

-Prepared in the Tuscan tradition, using the freshest and simplest ingredients sourced locally or imported from Italy, this authentic Italian eatery serves housemade breads, pastas and sauces, hand-cut premium meats and antipasti with chef Jason Balestrieri’s artisanal salume.
+Prepared in the Tuscan tradition, using the freshest and simplest ingredients sourced locally or imported from Italy, this authentic Italian eatery serves housemade breads, pastas and sauces, hand-cut premium meats and antipasti with the restaurant’s artisanal salume.
 Guests are served in an atmosphere of warm tones and dark woods, which invites lingering over a second glass of wine or another bite of tiramisu, apple crostata or cheese.
-Open Su–Th 11:30am–9pm, F–Sa 11:30am–10pm.
+Dinner Su–Th 5–9pm, F–Sa 5–10pm; lunch F– Su noon–3pm.

 Doud Craft Studios